shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <p><strong>How to manage constipation</strong></p>
   <ul>
-    <li>Increase fibre gradually with wholegrains, fruit, and vegetables.</li>
+    <li>Increase fibre gradually with wholegrains, fruit (prunes and figs are a great choice), and vegetables.</li>
     <li>Stay well hydrated throughout the day.</li>
     <li>Include light exercise, such as walking, to support digestion.</li>
     <li>Use fibre supplements or mild laxatives if advised by your clinician.</li>